Pelican Lake (Otter Tail County, Minnesota)

 Pelican Lake is a lake located about seven miles north of Pelican Rapids, in Otter Tail County, Minnesota, United States.
-Pelican Lake is now a highly developed lake with its major uses being predominantly recreation, but its fishing is also excellent.
-The lake was recently discovered to be infested with zebra mussels, which threatens not only Pelican Lake, but all lakes connected by the Pelican River.
+Pelican Lake is now a highly developed lake with its major uses predominantly recreation, but its fishing is also excellent.
+The lake was recently discovered to be infested with zebra mussels, threatening not only Pelican Lake, but all lakes connected by the Pelican River.

 Size and shape

 The lake covers an area of 3986 acre, and reaches a maximum depth of 64 ft in the northern portion of the lake.
 The lake got its name because of its unique and very intricate resemblance to the shape of a pelican.